-I'd like to welcome all of our new and returning families to the Leesville community for the 2017-2018 school year.
-This year at Leesville is especially exciting as we are celebrating our 25th year anniversary.
+I'd like to welcome all of our new and returning families to the Leesville community for the 2019-2020 school year.
 We are highly energized by this new year and look forward to working with you to achieve new levels of success within and among our school community.